Generic Name: sodium iodide i 131 (Oral route)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of sodium iodide I 131 capsules in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of sodium iodide I 131 capsules or solution in the pediatric population.
 Safety and efficacy have not been established.

-Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of sodium iodide I 131 capsules in the elderly.
-However, elderly patients are more likely to have age-related kidney or heart problems, which may require caution and an adjustment in the dose for patients receiving sodium iodide I 131 capsules.
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of sodium iodide I 131 capsules or solution in the elderly.
+However, elderly patients are more likely to have age-related kidney or heart problems, which may require caution and an adjustment in the dose for patients receiving sodium iodide I 131 capsules or solution.

 |All Trimesters||X||Studies in animals or pregnant women have demonstrated positive evidence of fetal abnormalities.
 This drug should not be used in women who are or may become pregnant because the risk clearly outweighs any possible benefit.|